omerbaldo/Elastic-Search-Tutorial/README.md

 # Elastic-Search-Tutorial
-Elastic search tutorial.
+Elastic search tutorial I completed with a teammate.
 Elastic Search is a fast data base traversal tool used by:
     Netflix
     Stack Overflow
     LinkedIn